RhugvedSatardekar/SQL-Olympics-Exploratory-Data-Analysis/README.md

 ### Summary of SQL Queries for Olympic Data Analysis

+#### You can download the dataset from the archieve.zip file uploaded to the repository.
+Kindly create the Schema using below sql code snippet and the screen shot.
+I have used PostgreSQL(pgAdmin4) to develop this Analysis Project.

 #### Schema for athlete_events
 ``` sql
 DROP TABLE IF EXISTS athlete_events